Alevsk/alevsk.com/content/talks/just-enough-cryptography-to-better-secure-your-apps.md

 ## Technical requirements

-- basic knowledge of cryptography.
+- Basic knowledge of cryptography.
-- basic knowledge of programming and the `Go` programming language
+- Basic knowledge of programming and the `Go` programming language

 ## Who should attend